Agreeing and Disagreeing in Collaborative Knowledge Graph Construction: An Analysis of Wikidata: Results

 \subsection{$RQ4$: How do editors argue when they disagree in Wikidata?}

-To analyse the way in which editors argue, we used the coding scheme from Table \ref{tab:ca}.
-In a few cases where the posts were long including several arguments, we assigned more than one code.
-We found that editors most frequently disagree using a counter example.
-Counter example can be an example of a similar case or of policies and rules.
+\paragraph{Summary} To analyse how editors argue, we used the coding scheme from Table \ref{tab:ca}.
+In a few cases where the posts were long, including several arguments, we assigned more than one code.
+We found that editors most frequently disagree using a counter example ($33\%$).
+Counter example can be an example of a similar case or policies and rules.

 Table \ref{tab:ca_results} shows the percentage of posts assigned with the argumentation scheme to the sample of $21$ threads that were identified as controversial in $RQ1$.
 Results showed that editors frequently argue by disagreeing with the main issue or other opinions using \textit{Challenge - Counter example} ($33\%$), followed by \textit{Challenge - Alternative}, ($14\%$).
 For Wikidata, counter example could serve as an example of a similar case, but also as an example of practices and rules (see Figure~\ref{fig:find_a_grave} for counter examples).
 Consequently, the next most used argument was for agreement with other opinions.
 Editors use \textit{Justification - Example}, $10\%$.
 Similar to the case of \textit{Challenge - Counter example}, \textit{Justification - Example} could serve as an example of similar cases, but also as an example of policies.